chenglongfu11/icepy/README.md

 ### For a fresh user
 * Install Pypi package via your terminal: pip install icepy
-* Download Buildings folder and Tutorials.
+* Download Buildings folder and Tutorials folder.
-* User jupyter notebook to work with Tutorial 1, 2, 3 and 3+.
+* Use jupyter notebook to work with Tutorial 1, 2, 3 and 3+.
-* It is optional for a developer to read through the source files.
+* It is optional for a developer to walk through the source files.

 ## Contact
 Any problems, please feel free to contact the maintainer: Clong, fuc369702700@gmail.com